 Cars change the landscape by other means.
 Drivers become more willing to live far from their work.
 Housing developments arise to accommodate them, often at the expense of good farmland that was close to a city.
 It implies that more food then has to be grown farther away from a population center.
 That creates the need for more transportation from distant places by large diesel-burning trucks and ships.

 A generation ago, in Montreal, the Bombardier corporation had the foresight to design a pedestrian-friendly neighborhood close to one of their aircraft plants.
-Known as Bois Franc, it won awards and was used as a model to inspire students of urban planning as far as Queen’s University. in the neighborhood.Green spaces abounded Eventually the city added bike routes and protected a woodland area and even set aside an area for monarch butterflies.
+Known as Bois Franc, it won awards and was used as a model to inspire students of urban planning as far as Queen’s University.
+In the neighborhood, green spaces abound.
+Eventually the city added bike routes and protected a woodland area and even set aside an area for monarch butterflies.
 Through contractors, the company offered initially modest and affordable homes to their employees and other citizens, hoping that the former would walk or bicycle to work.
 But few of their employees bought the homes.
 And the majority of those who did continued to drive to work.
 The community is close to other industries, several schools, stores and many services, but most of its students and employees mimic the norm prevalent in the rest of the city and do not walk or cycle.